SeaGL/organization/meetings/2025/20250512-cross-comm.md

 Copy attendees list from above and format as:
 - NAME: sign-off
 -->
-- Norm: It's been an interesting talk today.
-I need to get more work done for Salt.
-- Dina: I'm hungry and I'm excited to eat dinner.
-- AJ: Same.
-Also to do laundry.
-It's nice to slowly be getting back in.
-Our cfp is launched "YAAAAAAAAAAAAAAAAAAAAAAAYYYYYYYYYYYYYY!!!!!!"
-- Angel: I'm tired and I'm grateful there's a team to share the work
-- Sen: Happy to kinda sorta be back.
-Thanks for having me.
-- Salt: I'm very happy that you're all here.
-I feel like I've been going from thing to thing and I really enjoy this bunch of people for these meetings.
-Not feeling like we're entirely off the rails for SeaGL.
-Lets stay that way.

 ### Check that everyone is connected to everything (Calendar, Mailinglist, Matrix, Nextcloud, GitHub)